drshahizan/research-design/exercise/mcq/mcq4.md

     - [ ] C. To synthesize the results of multiple studies
     - [ ] D. To present a qualitative summary of the findings

+## Contribution 🛠️
+Please create an [Issue](https://github.com/drshahizan/research-design/issues) for any improvements, suggestions or errors in the content.

+You can also contact me using [Linkedin](https://www.linkedin.com/in/drshahizan/) for any other queries or feedback.